 This is not new.
-As early as 1982 he concept of a network of smart devices was discussed and a proof point provided through a ‘smart’ Coca Cola dispensing machine at Carnegie Mellon University, Pennsylvania, USA.
+As early as 1982 the concept of a network of smart devices was discussed and a proof point was provided through a ‘smart’ Coca-Cola dispensing machine at Carnegie Mellon University, Pennsylvania, USA.
 The machine was connected to the internet and could send notifications about inventory and the temperature of the stock.
 The fundamentals have not changed, a device is connected to the internet and it can be interrogated or send notifications.

 So what is different?
 Many more things are connected.

 The statistics are frightening.
 According to Gartner there are 4.9 billion things connected to the internet.
-Cisco predict that by 2020 there will be 50 billion things connected to the internet (see the very good cisco infographic).
+Cisco predicts that by 2020 there will be 50 billion things connected to the internet (there are some great Cisco articles here).
 The commercial world is taking this very seriously.
 Google recently spent $3.2 Billion on a ‘smart’ thermostat and smoke alarm company called Nest Labs.
-The devices learn about users habits over time and then act accordingly.
-It is not clear what Google will do with this information but undoubtedly it will be used in some sort of personal profiling exercise.
+The devices learn about users’ habits over time and then act accordingly.
+It is unclear what Google will do with this information but undoubtedly, it will be used in some sort of personal profiling exercise.

-The impact of this to business is twofold; first the need to explore opportunities where the use of connected devices could be used to drive efficiencies in processes and therefore reduce costs.
+The impact of this to business is twofold; first the need to explore opportunities where connected devices could be used to drive efficiencies in processes and therefore reduce costs.
 Where ever there is an opportunity to collect information automatically, this should be possible.
-Second the need to collect performance data and apply it to a strategic plan or process, in other words to enable the management of the strategic plan.
+Second the need to collect performance data and apply it to a strategic plan or process, in other words, to enable the management of the strategic plan.